|Home||Sitemap||Book Tour||Astrology||Astronomy||Mythology||Order||Sample Readings||Testimonials||About Carl||Contact|

 Antikythera mechanism: an ancient mechanical computer designed to calculate the positions of the Sun, Moon and the 5 visible planets, built about 100 BC perhaps by Archimedes or Hipparchos.
 The oldest known complex scientific calculator, it had at least 37 gears and could predict eclipses using the saros and exeligmos cycles.

-aperture: diameter of the mirror on a reflecting/compound telescope or the lens on a refractor; determines the light gathering power of the telescope.
+aperture: the diameter of the mirror on a reflecting/compound telescope or the lens on a refractor; the aperture of a telescope determines the its light gathering power.

 aphelion: the point in its orbit where an object is furthest from the Sun (opposite of perihelion); the term apogee is used for objects orbiting the Earth; "apoapsis" is used to refer to the furthest point in an orbit around bodies other than the Sun.

-APOD: “Astronomy Picture of the Day;” an archive of popular astronomical photographs (from Hubble, space missions and other sources) updated daily (http://antwrp.gsfc.nasa.gov/apod/archivepix.html) on the internet and maintained since June 16, 1995 by Robert Nemiroff and Jerry Bonnell of NASA.
+APOD: "Astronomy Picture of the Day;" an archive of popular astronomical photographs (Hubble, space missions, etc., updated daily: http://antwrp.gsfc.nasa.gov/apod/archivepix.html) on the internet and maintained since June 16, 1995 by Robert Nemiroff and Jerry Bonnell of NASA.
 Many—if not most— of the astronomical photographs in this book are APODs.

 apogee: the point in its orbit where an object is furthest from the Earth (opposite of perigee).

-applying: aspects that become closer or more exact with time; stronger than a separating aspect.
+applying: said of aspects that become closer or more exact with time; stronger than a separating aspect.

 apsis: that point in the orbit of a planet or moon nearest to (lower apsis) or farthest from (higher apsis) the center of attraction; the "line of apsides" is the major (or long) axis of an elliptical orbit.

 Archimedes of Syracuse (c.
-287 BC-c.
-212 BC): a Greek astronomer, physicist, inventor: the greatest mathematician of antiquity and perhaps of all time.
+287-c.
+212 BCE): Greek astronomer, physicist, inventor: the greatest mathematician of antiquity and perhaps of all time.
 He invented siege engines, the screw pump, explained the principal of the lever, approximated pi accurately, and may have invented machines to lift ships out of the water and set them on fire with mirrors.
 He was killed during the siege of Syracuse.

 arcsecond (''): a unit of angular measure equal to 1/60 of 1 minute of arc, or the apparent diameter of a dime 2.3 miles away.
 With 60 angular minutes (') in 1° (one degree), and 60 angular seconds (") in one angular minute, there are 3600" in 1°.
 Seen from Earth, Saturn and Uranus have respective angular diameters of 20" and 3".
 The closest star to us, Alpha Centauri, and the brightest star in the sky, Sirius, both have angular diameters of 0.007".